What Is a Retail Display?

 Planograms: The Key to Smarter Product Displays

-A planogram is a visual strategy map for maximizing your store’s selling power.
+A planogram is a visual strategy map designed to maximize your store’s selling power.
 It answers the “what goes where, and why?” across every product, fixture, and display.
 It’s a strategic tool used to optimize space, guide customer flow, and boost sales performance.

 Here’s why planograms matter in retail: